fabianishere/iconsync/README.md

 iconsync
 ========
-A tool to sync your icon theme on macOS.
+A tool to sync the icons of your applications to a custom icon theme on macOS.

 ## Usage
 ```